 So just what do these people study?
 There are all sorts of ways to answers this question.
 One could look at different themes (e.g., gender, Islamism), categorize MESA papers accordingly, and come up with some trends.
 But that leaves a lot of room for subjective judgment, and some paper titles are so obscure as to defy easy categorization.

-Sandstorm takes a different approach.
+Sandbox takes a different approach.
 The Middle East is a large and diverse place.
 It includes many Arab countries, Turkey, Iran, and Israel.
-With the help of my research assistant, Sandstorm has gone back over the last four MESA conference programs.
+With the help of my research assistant, Sandbox has gone back over the last four MESA conference programs.
 We’ve looked through all paper titles for explicit mention of one of seven countries: Egypt, Iran, Iraq, Israel, Palestine, Saudi Arabia, and Turkey.
 These countries are where where you would expect to find a greater focus, because of their large populations or geostrategic significance.
 We’ve added up the papers, and plotted the results here.
 (The vertical axis is the percentage of total papers; the figure next to the name of the country is the total number of papers in the 2005 conference.)

 (Click here for the full tabulation.)